joedoyler/djangoProject_yourFit/README.md

 * Webhook continuously replying back with error message despite confirmation of order going through on Stripe

-* Admin profile page not generating

 * In hero section on index page.
 Buttons flash white when mouse hovering over them.
-Not particularly an issue just not visually please or desired.
+Text not properly displaying in general.
+Not particularly an issue just not visually pleasing or desired.

 * Product Management page is not set up.